Updated August 2, 2021

 312 SE 165th Ave.
 Portland [map]

-Testing for people with symptoms ages 2 months and older, and specific risk groups.
+Testing for people with symptoms ages 2 months and older, close contacts of someone with COVID-19, and specific risk groups.
 Walk-in only, no appointments.
 There may be a long wait if demand is high, or sites may close early.

 Other Testing Locations